Southern hawker: Biology and behavior

 Flight period of these insects lasts from June to October, with some specimen visible in May and November.
 The adults of the southern hawker feed on various insects, caught on the wing.
 This is an inquisitive species and will approach people.

 These dragonflies breed in still or slow-flowing water.
 The males are often seen patrolling by a ponds edge or river, where they fight away intruders, crashing into rival males and spiralling through the air.
 The females are quite inconspicuous when they lay their eggs, but they sometimes give away their spot by clattering up from the reeds.

 The eggs are laid by jabbing the abdomen into rotting vegetation or wood.
 The eggs hatch in the spring, after being laid in the previous summer or autumn.
 The nymphs feed on aquatic insects, small tadpoles, invertebrates and small fish.
-They emerge as adults in July and August after two-three years’ development.
+They emerge as adults in July and August after two to three years' development.